uwescience/DSSG2023-Groundwater/method1.md

 [flowchart]

-After this we analyzed and visualized groundwater changes and used this to validate our findings with [x,y,z].
+After this, we analyzed and visualized groundwater changes and validated our findings with [x,y,z].